 I think my child is struggling with reading.
 I am concerned about his reading skills.
 What are the signs of a reading weakness?

 Reading issues can be hard to detect for parents.
 Is your child reading on grade level?
 Is his lack of reading motivation a bigger issue?
-Our educational team put together a list of reading characteristics to help parents identify reading weaknesses.
+We put together a list of reading characteristics to help parents identify reading weaknesses.

 confusion between letters and their sounds